-Agility promotes an incredible bond between the dog and handler.
-The time spent training truly enhances your relationship with your dog and open doors to a more positive approach to all training.
-Often it leads to a better behaved dog who is easier to live with because it exercises both body and brain!
-Plus agility is tons of fun, the courses are never the same and there is always a lot of strategy involved.
-We also have a real sense community amoung agility competitors and it is a great way to connect with other dog lovers.
+Agility can promote an incredible bond between the dog and handler.
+The time spent training truly enhances your relationship with your dog and opens doors to a more positive approach to all training.
+Often it leads to a better behaved dog who is easier to live with because it exercises both body and mind in a positive manner!
+Plus agility is tons of fun, the courses are never the same and there is a lot of strategy involved.
+There is often a real sense community among agility competitors and it is a great way to connect with other dog lovers.

 Agility Lessons PREREQUISITES: